uktechreviews/year12/projects.md

 Super stretch

-Append the random number to a list and if it has already been checked don't try it again
+Append the random number to a list and if it has already been checked.
+Don't try it again
 ```